egladysh/memheap/README.md

 memheap is a simple, general purpose memory heap.
 It has single-thread and multi-thread modes.
 The only difference is that the multi-thread one is guarded with a mutex.
 The trivial API could be found in [include/memheap/memheap.h](https://github.com/egladysh/memheap/blob/master/include/memheap/memheap.h).
 A standard std::allocator interface is provided in [include/memheap/allocator.h](https://github.com/egladysh/memheap/blob/master/include/memheap/allocator.h), that could be used with STL containers, etc..
-Depending on your application, it could be much faster than standard malloc/free.
+Depending on your application, it could be much faster than calling malloc/free directly.
 See the benchmark section.
 For some allocation patterns, memheap is about 100 times faster.
+Having said that, memheap isn't a malloc replacement by any means.

 ## Build